Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \subsection{\textbf{Training From Scratch or Fine Tuning}}

 We can easily observe there does exists the huge gap between training from scratch and fine-tuning from Fig. \ref{fig:difference_train_from_scratch_finetune}.
 The three axes for each graph represent the number of parameters, the adversarial error and clean error for each subnet, respectively.
 The subscript for each graph in Fig. \ref{fig:difference_train_from_scratch_finetune} denotes the supernet training mode.
 The red points represent the solutions on the non-dominated front obtained by NSGA-II, where the weights for subnets are randomly initialized.
 By contrast, the blue points are different solutions achieved by the same way but the weights of the subnets are inherited from supernet.
-For example, Fig. \ref{fig:step_10} presents that the distribution of subnets for training from scratch and fine-tuning.
-And the PGD attack of their supernet in Fig. \ref{fig:step_10} is with the epsilon size of $8/255$ and 10 steps.
 We can clearly observe that no matter how we train the supernet, the subnets which adopt training from scratch as initialization mode perform better on adversarial examples and non-adversarial examples.
-Table. \ref{tab:difference_train_from_scratch_finetune} quantifies the gap between training from scratch and fine-tuning under PGD attacks with different epsilon size and number of attack steps.
-The first column of Table. \ref{tab:difference_train_from_scratch_finetune} indicates that the training mode of supernet.
-The second column of Table. \ref{tab:difference_train_from_scratch_finetune} shows the difference of subnet's performance on non-adversarial examples which adopt training from scratch and fine-tuning, respectively.
-The minimum of average value is 9.614 in $S_{4/255}^{10}$ and the maximum average value is 25.94 in $S_{8/255}^{2}$.
-So it also clearly indicates that training from scratch surpasses fine-tuning by at least 20\% in term of clean accuracy.
-As for adversarial performance, the minimum of average is 5.391 in $(S_{4/255}^{10}, P_{8/255}^{10})$.
-In other words, the model training from scratch surpass the model with fine-tuning by 48\% adversarial accuracy, because the average value of adversarial performance in $(S_{4/255}^{10}, P_{8/255}^{10})$ is 11.23.
 We hypothesize that the role of the supernet in our NAS framework is to find the best architecture for the subnet but not to deliver the best weight to the subnet.
 Fine-tuning is not always beneficial to the training.
 The reason may be that the weight of each newly sampled subnet is not good enough as there are only 20 epochs for the training.
 However, we can find the best subnets among them by means of NSGA-II during the optimization in terms of the objectives.